tomaszd7/Crosswords/README.md

 KNOWN BUGS: out of grid index when trying to fit word

 TO DO (optional):
-- input fields for user words
+- input fields for user words (DONE)
 - choose best crossword for fe.
 10 random generations
 - cross edges of word can count as valid (now must be empty)